 7. Peru

-Following the protests that began in Peru in late 2022, which saw Machu Picchu closed and many parts of the country still inaccessible, Peru has seen the biggest drop in safety, moving to number 101 on the 2022 Global Peace Index from 86th and from the fifth safest country on the continent to the seventh.
+In late 2022, protests in Peru saw Machu Picchu closed and many parts of the country inaccessible and Peru saw the biggest drop in safety in South America, moving to number 101 on the 2022 Global Peace Index from 86th and from the fifth safest country in the continent to the seventh.
+It has since remained at number 101 in 2023, although protests are now over.
+I expect it to increase back in the safety rankings in 2024 as the country returns to normal.

 How to travel in Peru safely

-Things to be mindful of when it comes to safety are muggings in major cities and passport theft – it is best to avoid carrying your passport around.
+Things to be mindful of when it comes to safety are muggings in major cities and passport theft – it’s best to avoid carrying your passport around.

 Destinations in Peru to visit safely